icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [The Bot](https://github.com/sta-ger/TheBot) - Example of how the neural network learns to predict the angle between two points created with [Synaptic](https://github.com/cazala/synaptic).
 * [Half Beer](https://github.com/sta-ger/HalfBeer) - Beer glass classifier created with [Synaptic](https://github.com/cazala/synaptic).
 * [Rock Paper Scissors](https://rps-tfjs.netlify.com/) - Rock Paper Scissors trained in the browser with TensorFlow.js
+* [Heroes Wear Masks](https://heroeswearmasks.fun/) - A fun TensorFlow.js-based oracle that tells, whether one wears a face mask or not.
+It can even tell when one wears the mask incorrectly.

 <a name="julia"></a>
 ## Julia